sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 * EnergyMinimizerFIRE -- provides an interface to a FIRE minimizer that is modeled on the simpleEquationOfMotion class.

-## Basic idea of SPV hybrid operation
+## Basic idea of Voronoi model hybrid operation

 The following describes the basic operation of the DelaunayMD class
 * (1) CPU STEP: If necessary (ie. after initialization, or after a timestep where a lot of neighbors